cclen/clear-mind-react/menu-js-component/utilities/instructions.md

 Additional Requirement:
-- the dropdown should open below the Main Menubar
+- the dropdown should open below the Main Menubar list item